Espreccino/espreccino.github.io/_android/2_sample.md

 ---

 layout: default
-title: Android Sample
+title: Sample Application
 collection: android
+collection_title : Android
+permalink: /android/sample.html

 ---

-# Sample Application

 ## Generate ClientID and Client Secret
 Generate Client ID & Client Secret to authenticate your application with PepperTalk.
 Follow these steps to generate Client ID & Client Secret:

 * Go to [PepperTalk Console](https://console.getpeppertalk.com/dashboard/signup)
 * Fill in the details and signup
 * Validate your email address by clicking on the link you get in your email inbox